mitre-ace-direct/ace-direct/README.md

 * Set the `common:debug_level` parameter in `/home/acedirect/ace-direct/dat/config.json` to `ALL` to see all messages in the application server log files.
 * Check the `logs` folder in each application folder for errors or warnings: `~/ace-direct/*/logs/*.log`
-* Verify that all back end servers (e.g., OpenAM, Redis, MongoDB, NGINX, MySQL, Asterisk, SIP Proxy, ...) are running.
+* Verify that all back end servers (e.g., Redis, MongoDB, NGINX, MySQL, Asterisk, SIP Proxy, ...) are running.
-* Verify that there are _no firewalls_ blocking internal ports (e.g., `firewalld` on OpenAM would block access to port `8443`).
+* Verify that there are _no firewalls_ blocking internal ports (e.g., `firewalld` on `acenode.domain.com` would block access to some internal ports).
 * Does the BusyLight device respond?
 Try the self-test mode on the BusyLight server app.
 * Verify that the `/etc/hosts` file is configured correctly.
 * Verify that the NGINX `/etc/nginx/nginx.conf` file is configured correctly.
 * Verify that the global `~/ace-direct/dat/config.json` file is configured correctly.
 * Management Portal installation - for any `lodash` errors, try installing the `lodash` library globally as root: `sudo npm install lodash -g`.
 * NGINX cannot proxy to the NODE server - when using FQDNs for ACEDirect in `/etc/nginx/nginx.conf`, the FQDNs may force traffic through a proxy.
-To resolve this, map the FQDN to the private IP instead, using a private host zone. *Or*, simply use private IP addresses in place of FQDNs in `/etc/nginx/nginx.conf` for the ACEDirect, ManagementPortal, and ace (OpenAM) paths.
+To resolve this, map the FQDN to the private IP instead, using a private host zone. _Or_, simply use private IP addresses in place of FQDNs in `/etc/nginx/nginx.conf` for the ACEDirect, ManagementPortal, and login (`/ace`) paths.
 * No CDR records in the Management Portal - Make sure Asterisk (`acesip.domain.com`) is configured to have the MySQL database credentials, CDR database name, and CDR table name (see `~/ace-direct/dat/config.json` for database credentials).
 Also make sure that the _ODBC C_ library is installed on `acesip.domain.com`; this library is normally installed by the automated installation script.
 * Consumer portal cannot reach Asterisk (`acesip.domain.com`); `ERR_CONNECTION_REFUSED` - make sure Asterisk is configured to use valid certificates.
 * Cannot connect to portals - possibly remap the elastic IPs or try running `nslookup` on the NGINX FQDN and verify its public FQDN and public IP.